Chemical Physics Specialist

-The Chemical Physics Program is appropriate for students whose interests lie in the interdisciplinary area between chemistry and physics.
-It includes key courses in physical chemistry and certain areas of physics (including electromagnetism and classical mechanics) and allows students to take additional courses in either physics or chemistry depending on their primary interest.
-It can lead to graduate work in physical chemistry or in a number of areas of physics.
+The Chemical Physics Specialist is a limited enrolment and interdisciplinary program that is appropriate for students whose interests lie in the area between chemistry and physics.
+It includes key courses in physical chemistry and certain areas of physics (including electricity, electromagnetism and classical mechanics) and allows students to take additional courses in either physics or chemistry depending on their primary interest.
+The important Chemical Physics Specialist program objectives are as follows:

 Consult: